Whether working out, motorcycling, snowmobiling or landscaping, Ben Guerra is always active

 Ben Guerra is always on the move, even into his seventh decade of life.

-Take, for instance, his daily 2½-hour workout routine at the Janesville Athletic Club.
+Take, for instance, his almost-daily 2½-hour workout routine at the Janesville Athletic Club.

 “One day I’ll do the chest and arms,” he said.
 “I never stop to take a break.
 I’ll do sit-ups or leg lifts so I’m always working different parts of the body.